jasonm/brewlab-march-party-data/README.md

 Did people ever go back for seconds of the same beer?
 Thirds?
 Fourths?

-Why, yes.
-Yes, indeed.
+Why, yes, indeed!
 The top personal favorite beers were:

 1. *Belgian Trippel*: One afficionado went back 5 times.
 2. *Troglodyte Brown ESB*: Someone went back 4 times and a couple of folks came back 3 times.